IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 #### Due October 28:

+* Post all documents from Tuesday's exercises to your site with reference and descriptive information
+* Post the outcome of small group Design Challenge
 * A + B (bring to class & Post images to your site)
 * revise, refine and iterate your personas
 * revise + iterate your mindmap of the challenges of your lost civilization + people.
 This is to be a high fidelity mindmap document.
 Then, include in your mind map, in a different visual treatment (font, color, shape): What created these challenges?
 You should be informed by your research.
 This must be evident.